TUcablab/cablab/index.md

   <a href="./tasks/human_ai_chai/experiment.html" class="demo-button demo-button-style">Demo</a>
 </div>

-Human/AI task asking participants to judge origin of human- and AI-generated texts and to rate their likelihood of sharing human/AI texts <a href="https://www.nature.com/articles/s41598-024-76218-y">(Chein et al., 2024)</a>
+Human/AI task where participants judge the origin of human- and AI-generated texts and rate their likelihood of sharing human/AI texts <a href="https://www.nature.com/articles/s41598-024-76218-y">(Chein et al., 2024)</a>

 ### Human/AI - ACAI